wallarm/product-documentation/include/integrations/integrations-trigger-setup.md

 Besides the notifications you have already set up through the integration card, Wallarm triggers allow you to select additional events for notifications:

 * Number of [attacks](../../../glossary-en.md#attack), [hits](../../../glossary-en.md#hit) or incidents per time interval (day, hour, etc.) exceeds the set number

+    !!! info "What is not counted"
+        * For attacks:
+            * The experimental attacks based on the [custom regular expressions](../../../user-guides/rules/regex-rule.md).
+        * For hits:
+            * The experimental hits based on the [custom regular expressions](../../../user-guides/rules/regex-rule.md).
+            * Hits not saved in the [sample](../../events/analyze-attack.md#sampling-of-hits).

 * [Changes in API](../../../api-discovery/track-changes.md) took place
 * IP address was [denylisted](../../../user-guides/ip-lists/overview.md)
 * New [rogue API](../../../api-discovery/rogue-api.md) (shadow, orphan, zombie) was detected